-- 1. BASE HZ JUMPER-REGULATOR CARD SET FOR THE DESIRED BASE HZ RANGE. - 2.
-HZ TRIP JUMPER-INVERTER CARD - SET FOR FREQUENCY WHERE FAULT TRIP IS DESIRED. - VOLTAGE JUMPER-INVERTER CARD SET FOR THE INVERTER INPUT VOLTAGE. з. - 4.
+- I. BASE HZ JUMPER-REGULATOR CARD SET FOR THE DESIRED BASE HZ RANGE. - 2.
+HZ TRIP JUMPER-INVERTER CARD SET FOR FREQUENCY WHERE FAULT TRIP IS DESIRED. - 3.
+VOLTAGE JUMPER-INVERTER CARD - SET FOR THE INVERTER INPUT VOLTAGE. - 4.
 60 HZ JUMPER-CONVERTER CARD WHEN THE INVERTER IS TO OPERATE FROM A SOHZ SOURCE, THIS JUMPER MUST BE REMOVED.

-FOLLOW THE INSTRUCTIONS IN GEK-24996 INSTRUCTION BOOK FOR START-UP PROCEDURES, PROPER ADJUSTMENT OF THE DRIVER POTENTIOMETERS AND FOR TROUBLESHOOTING.
+FOLLOW THE INSTRUCTIONS IN GEK-24998 INSTRUCTION BOOK FOR START-UP PROCEDURES, PROPER ADJUSTMENT OF THE DRIVER POTENTIOMETERS AND FOR TROUBLESHOOTING.

-FIGURE 26 (continued) GP Operating Notes & Drive Elementary Diagram, Sheet 1A (continued on Sheet 1B)
+FIGURE 28 GP Operating Notes & Drive Elementary Diagram Sheet 1A (continued on Sheet 1B)